guotong1988/guotong1988.github.io/core_research/index.md

 ---
 layout: page
-title: efficiently implementing models with an accuracy of 99%
+title: efficiently get models with an accuracy of 99%
 description: Research papers of Tong Guo
 permalink: /core_research/
 ---